bryce-seifert/ATEM-Macro-Snippets/README.md

 ## Features

-Snippets for VS Code designed to help in the creation of macros for the ATEM line of video productions switchers from Blackmagic Design.
+Snippets for VS Code designed to help in the creation of macros for the ATEM line of video production switchers from Blackmagic Design.

 ## How to Use